 There I was sitting on the floor in my bedroom staring blank eyed at my overflowing suitcase and pile of clothes still waiting on the bed.
 It was just after midnight.
 My flight would be leaving at 6 AM.
 I needed to be on the road to the airport by 4 AM.
 I was hoping to get a little bit of sleep, but it clearly wasn’t going to happen.
 Why did I always do this to myself?
 I knew I would be rushing to get to my flight and I also knew once I arrived at my destination I would be missing something essential.
 So what did I do?
 Well it was too late to change anything that night.
 I went on with business as usual shoving everything into my suitcase and sitting on it as my sister helped zip it up.
 I arrived in California without a single bathing suit, or any extra memory cards for my camera.
-From that night on I never packed the same way again and I’ll let you in on a secret.
-It all comes down to this… don’t put it off until the last minute.
+From that night on I never packed the same way again and I’ll let you in on a secret on how to pack like a pro.

 Once I have an idea of where I am going or what I will be doing I sit down on my computer and I make out a list.
 I actually already have a packing template saved.
 So I open that up in my docs and start filling it in.
 I always begin with my essentials, both travel and personal.
 I make sure to write down my passport, driver’s license, and my document carrier I purchased especially for traveling.
 It’s not the most stylish, but I can wear it underneath my clothes and in it I have money, my debit/credit cards, and copy of my passport.
 I ordered mine on Amazon.
 Then I move into personal essentials things like deodorant, toothbrush/toothpaste, contacts, and any prescriptions I take.
 From there of course I move down the list to clothes, and other items I like to have with me or any necessary gear I will be needing.
 If you’re looking for already made templates for you to use as a guideline simply search Pinterest for ‘Packing Tips’ and you’ll have your pick.